Latest – another brand new and free Home Learning Film Literacy Teaching sequence – The Short Story of a Fox and a Mouse

-Free resources and initiatives provided for home learning or use in school – updated 25 March 2020 – new links in blue
+Free resources and initiatives provided for home learning or use in school – updated 1 June 2020

 Interactive phonics games and resources